kyegomez/swarms/docs/examples/omni_agent.md

-# **Title: A Comprehensive Guide to Setting Up OmniWorker: Your Passport to Multimodal Tasks**
+# A Comprehensive Guide to Setting Up OmniWorker: Your Passport to Multimodal Tasks**

 **Introduction**
 - Introduction to OmniWorker